Shann Schillinger

-Shann Schillinger (born May 22, 1986) is a former American football safety.
-He was drafted by the Atlanta Falcons in the sixth round of the 2010 NFL Draft.
-He played college football at Montana.
-He was also a member of the Tennessee Titans.
+Shann Schillinger (born May 22, 1986) is an American college football coach and former player.
+He is the head football coach for the University of Mary, a position he has held since 2023.
+He previously coached for Dickinson State, Nebraska, Montana, and Mississippi State.
+He played college football for Montana as a linebacker and was selected in the sixth round of the 2010 NFL draft by the Atlanta Falcons of the National Football League (NFL).
+He also played for the Tennessee Titans.

-Early years
+Early life

 Schillinger attended Baker High School, where he was a four-year letterman in football, and his varsity teams had an overall record of 49–1.
 He was a two-time all-state selection.
 As a senior, he passed for 1,059 yards and 15 touchdowns and rushed for 650 yards and 14 touchdowns.
 He was a team captain for the East (along with Grizzly teammate Shawn Lebsock) in Montana's annual East-West Shrine Game.
 He also played in the Badlands Bowl (Montana-North Dakota All-Star Game).
 He also lettered four times in both basketball and track.

 College career

 Schillinger played college football at Montana.
 During his freshman year, Schillinger was forced to redshirt because of a leg injury, but played in all 14 games in 2006 and 2007 as a backup.
 He started all 16 games in 2008, tying for the team lead with four interceptions and two forced fumbles to be named second-team All-Big Sky.
 He earned the Tony Barbour Award as the player which best exemplifies Grizzly football.
 He had 90 tackles and started every game as a senior, when he was named All-Big Sky, first-team.
-Schillinger wasn't invited to the NFL Scouting Combine but did participate in the Texas vs. Nation showcase.
+Schillinger wasn't invited to the NFL Scouting Combine but did participate in the Texas vs The Nation showcase.

 Professional career

 Atlanta Falcons

-Schillinger was selected by the Atlanta Falcons in the sixth round (171st overall) of the 2010 NFL Draft.
+Schillinger was selected by the Atlanta Falcons in the sixth round (171st overall) of the 2010 NFL draft.
 On June 6, 2010, the Atlanta Falcons signed Schillinger to a four-year contract.